Merry Men (film series)

 Merry Men film series is a Nigerian action comedy film franchise created by Ay Makun, produced under the banner of Corporate World Entertainment, and distributed by Filmone Distribution.
 The series comprises three films: Merry Men: The Real Yoruba Demons (2018), Merry Men 2: Another Mission (2019), and Merry Men 3: Nemesis (2024).
 Known for its mix of humor, action, and social commentary, the series has gained significant attention in Nollywood, featuring an ensemble cast of Nigerians.

 Starting in 2018, the film introduces a group of wealthy and charismatic bachelors known as the "Merry Men."
-These four friends, Remi Martin (played by Ayo Makun), Amaju Abioritsegbemi (Ramsey Nouah), Naz Okigbo (Jim Iyke), and Ayo Alesinloye (Folarin Falana, aka Falz) use their charm and resources to navigate high society while covertly engaging in philanthropy.
+These four friends, Amaju Abioritsegbemi (played by Ayo Makun), Remi Martin (Ramsey Nouah), Naz Okigbo (Jim Iyke), and Ayo Alesinloye (Folarin Falana, aka Falz) use their charm and resources to navigate high society while covertly engaging in philanthropy.
 However, their playboy lifestyle is challenged when they face a powerful politician and a high-stakes land-grabbing scheme.

 The series has experienced a generally positive and negative reception from critics.
 Both Merry Men: The Real Yoruba Demons and Merry Men 2: Another Mission were commercial success in Nigeria, ranking among the highest-grossing Nigerian films of their respective years.